 In summary, if you are approached by an employee of Forever Flawless and don't have thousands to drop on one year of skin care products (only the 3 step mask system), I would steer clear.

-Review about: Forever Flawless Treatment.
+Product or Service Mentioned: Forever Flawless Treatment.

 Reason of review: High pressure sales.

 Preferred solution: Let the company propose a solution.

 I liked: Products.

 I didn't like: Price or high pressure sales.